UBC-CS/cpsc330-2022W1/_sources/docs/setup.md

     ```
     conda env list
     ```
     You should see a list of environments as the output.
-If Anaconda/Miniconda is not installed, you can download Anaconda from [here](https://www.anaconda.com/download/) or Miniconda (a small, bootstrap version of Anaconda) from [here](https://docs.conda.io/en/latest/miniconda.html)
+If Miniconda is not installed, you can download Miniconda (a small, bootstrap version of Anaconda) from [here](https://docs.conda.io/en/latest/miniconda.html).
 2. Download [cpsc330env.yml](cpsc330env.yml) and put it in your working directory
 3. Create an environment by
     ```
     conda env create -f cpsc330env.yml
     ```
-    which allows `conda` to download the dependencies needed for this course and put them in a virtual environment named `cpsc330env`.
+    which allows `conda` to download the dependencies needed for this course and put them in a virtual environment named `cpsc330`.
     You can check that the environemnt is installed successfully by running `conda env list` again. `cpsc330` should show up in the output.
 4. Activate the environment with
     ```